← Back to all guidesIncome Tax

 Let's take a PAYE worker earning €55,000 per year and calculate the combined impact of all Budget 2025 changes:

-| Standard rate band increase (€2,000 × 20%) | €400 |
+Standard rate band increase (€2,000 × 20%)€400

-| Personal Tax Credit increase | €125 |
+Personal Tax Credit increase€125

-| Employee (PAYE) Tax Credit increase | €125 |
+Employee (PAYE) Tax Credit increase€125

-That's almost €900 more per year, or roughly €74 extra per month in take-home pay.
+That's almost €1,000 more per year, or roughly €80 extra per month in take-home pay.
 Use the Irish Tax Estimator income tax calculator to see the precise figure for your own salary.

-Rent Tax Credit Maintained
+Rent Tax Credit Increased

-The Rent Tax Credit, introduced in Budget 2023 and increased in Budget 2024, was maintained at €1,000 per single renter (€2,000 for jointly assessed couples) for 2025.
-This credit has not changed in Budget 2025, but eligible renters who haven't claimed it yet are still leaving real money on the table.
+The Rent Tax Credit, introduced in Budget 2023 at €500, was increased in Budget 2025 from €750 to €1,000 per single renter (€2,000 for jointly assessed couples).
+The increase was also backdated to 2024, so renters can claim €1,000 (€2,000 for couples) for that year too.
+Eligible renters who haven't claimed it yet are leaving real money on the table.
 See the full guide: Ireland Rent Tax Credit 2025.

 Inheritance and Gifts: CAT Thresholds Raised